Treatments and drugsBy Mayo Clinic Staff

-Here's an overview of some of the most commonly used classes of prescription psychiatric medications:
+Some of the most commonly used classes of prescription psychiatric medications include:

-- Antidepressant medications.
-Antidepressants are used to treat various types of depression and sometimes other conditions.
-Antidepressants can help improve such symptoms as sadness, hopelessness, lack of energy, difficulty concentrating and lack of interest in activities.
-Different types of antidepressants are grouped by how they affect brain chemistry.
-The best one for you depends on your particular situation and how your body responds to medication.
+- Antidepressants.
+Antidepressants are used to treat depression, anxiety and sometimes other conditions.
+They can help improve symptoms such as sadness, anxiety, hopelessness, lack of energy, difficulty concentrating and lack of interest in activities.
+Antidepressants are not addictive and do not cause dependency.

 - Mood-stabilizing medications.
-Mood stabilizers are most commonly used to treat bipolar disorder, which is characterized by alternating episodes of mania and depression.
-Sometimes mood-stabilizing medications are added to antidepressants to treat depression.
+Mood stabilizers are most commonly used to treat bipolar disorder, which involves alternating episodes of mania and depression.
+Sometimes mood stabilizers are used with antidepressants to treat depression.

 - Antipsychotic medications.
 Antipsychotic drugs are typically used to treat psychotic disorders, such as schizophrenia.
-Antipsychotic medications may also be used to treat bipolar disorders or added to antidepressants to treat depression.
+Antipsychotic medications may also be used to treat bipolar disorders or used with antidepressants to treat depression.

 Psychotherapy, also called talk therapy, involves talking about your condition and related issues with a mental health provider.
 During psychotherapy, you learn about your condition and your moods, feelings, thoughts and behavior.
 With the insights and knowledge you gain, you can learn coping and stress management skills.

-There are many specific types of psychotherapy, each with its own approach to improving your mental well-being.
-Psychotherapy often can be successfully completed in a few months, but in some cases, long-term treatment may be helpful.
-It can take place one-on-one, in a group or along with family members.
+There are many types of psychotherapy, each with its own approach to improving your mental well-being.
+Psychotherapy often can be successfully completed in a few months, but in some cases, long-term treatment may be needed.
+It can take place one-on-one, in a group or with family members.